 You hear it so much that it's ingrained in your brain - when selling your Miami home, go neutral - but why?
 People say I have a gift for color, my mom remembers me as a little girl painting color charts and experimenting with color hues and values instead of drawing stick figures.
 I did a lot of color consulting in my architectural business before going into real estate (and now offer that service to our clients).
 So let me tell you a little about color.

 Unfortunately, we cannot generalize that red will make you angry, blue will sooth you and yellow will make you indecisive.
 The psychology of color is a lot more complicated than that and different colors affect different people in different and unpredictable ways.

-I'm not going to go into details about the colors that were finally chosen, but the whole point of this is that when you are ready to sell your Miami Beach home, you will have the ability to control certain aspects of how people will feel when they walk into your home.
+I'm not going to go into details about the colors that were finally chosen, but the whole point of this is that when you are ready to sell your Miami home, you will have the ability to control certain aspects of how people will feel when they walk into your home.

 When you are competing against so many other properties for sale, wouldn't it make sense for you to try to make that first visit as pleasant as possible, without instilling feelings that are out of your control?
 That's the reason for neutral.
 Keeping colors in the off-whites and light beige color scheme is not only the best way to feature elements within a property, but the best way for people to be unbiased when viewing your Miami or Miami Beach home.

 *originally published on July 23, 2008*